-- Uses quality control indicators to measure and improve systems and processes
+- Has formulated quality/outcome indicators to measure and improve systems and processes

-- Has an infection control policy and stringent protocols
+- Has a robust infection control programme and ensures strict compliance

-ACE @ 25 is a balanced score card focusing on clinical excellence.
-This is a set of key parameters that measure complication rates, mortality rates, average length of stay after major procedures such as CABG, TKR, THR, Endoscopy.
-It also includes hospital acquired infection rates, satisfaction levels with pain management and medication errors.
+ACE 1 is a balanced score card focusing on clinical excellence.
+This scoring system features a set of key parameters that measure complication rates, mortality rates and average lengths of stay after major procedures, such as CABG, TKR, THR and Endoscopy.
+ACE 1 also includes hospital acquired infection rates, satisfaction levels with pain management and medication errors.
 Our outcome measures have been benchmarked against published results of reputed institutions in the world.
-Group wide audit of data is done twice in a year to check the source and validity of the data.
+We perform Group-wide audit of data at regular intervals in a year to check the source and validity of the data.